wetransform/hc-documentation/docs/create-manage-datasets/map-preview/2014-01-02-map-preview.md

 The map preview is a simple web map application that enables the viewing of published WMS services.
 <img src={require("/images/help/en/map_preview.png").default} alt="Layer widget legend" title="Layer widget legend" className="img-responsive img-inline-help"/>

-The vertical row of buttons in the upper left hand corner of the map preview enable users to:
+The vertical row of buttons in the upper left hand corner of the map preview allows users to:
   * zoom in and out
   * generate a permalink with the currently selected extent, layer configuration and zoom level which can be shared
   * print the current map extent or generate a PDF

-The map can be downloaded as png or printed as PDF in portrait and landscape mode.
+The map can be downloaded as a PNG or printed a as PDF in portrait and landscape mode.
 Please note that printing can only be expected to work as intended on screens with resolutions 1920x1080 (Full HD) and 2560x1440 (QHD).

 ## The Layer Widget ##